-This bill amends K.S.A.
+The bill amends K.S.A.
 32-937 concerning hunting regulations in Kansas, specifically targeting the issuance of deer permits.
-The key change is the elimination of the secretary of wildlife and parks' authority to issue nonresident landowner deer permits, which previously allowed nonresidents who owned land in Kansas to hunt deer on their property.
-The bill also clarifies definitions related to landowners and tenants, ensuring that only residents who own or actively manage agricultural land in Kansas can apply for certain hunting permits.
+A significant change is the elimination of the secretary of wildlife and parks' authority to issue nonresident landowner deer permits, which previously allowed nonresidents who owned land in Kansas to hunt deer.
+The bill also clarifies definitions related to landowners and tenants, ensuring that only residents who own or operate 80 acres or more of agricultural land in Kansas can apply for certain hunting permits.

 Statutes affected: